AvanishCodes/NodeJS-Microservice-Architecture/README.md

   docker build -t user-interaction-service .
   ```

+- Now, run the docker images for the microservices from the docker desktop application.
+Use the ports 3001 for content service, 3002 for user service and 3003 for user interaction service.

 - Now you can run the docker images on your local machine.
   Also, cehck the postman collection for the URL patterns in the services.